 – Some members drew attention to the history and complexity of inclusion of operating agencies within the ITRs.

 – Some members supported the proposal suggesting that, as the concept of recognized or authorized operating agencies are no longer particularly relevant, this proposal presents an “emerging issue” to be addressed in the context of the ITRs and should be considered by the Group.
 Implementing it will help navigate the complexity about if and how to reference operating agencies in the ITRs.
+Some members did not agree with this proposal.

 – Some members were of the opinion that, while they recognize the importance of the issue, the proposed revision of the provisions of the ITRs, as set out in this contribution, are too detailed and beyond the Terms of Reference set for this Group which is to focus on a review of the treaty and not a revision of specific provisions.
-Further, these members also emphasized that treaties are applicable only to sovereign Member States as such, and its provisions can be applied as they deem necessary on operating agencies domestically.
+Further, these members also emphasized that binding treaties concern and should be addressed only to Member States as such, and its provisions can be applied as they deem necessary on operating agencies domestically.

+– The contribution was noted.

+[Some members were of the view that if the ITRs were to be revised, then they should not refer to operating agencies.
+Other members were of the view that this kind of revision of the ITRs is not needed.]

-– The discussion highlighted that the ITRs apply to Member States.
-The contribution was noted.
+[It was agreed that the ITRs apply to Member States, with a focus on provisions addressing operating agencies which require future review. ]

+[Some members agreed that the ITRs apply to Member States.
+Some members indicated that the implementation of the ITRs, as part of the administrative regulations, is stipulated in Article 6 of the Constitution.]

+It was agreed that the ITRs should focus on Member States rather than directly addressing operating agencies.
+Some members stated that this should not be understood as an agreement on the revision of the treaty.

 5.4 Multi-Country Contribution EG-ITRs-3/10, United States of America